 - Check the skillet for defects to avoid overpaying.

-Should I buy a rusty Griswold?
+Should I Buy A rusty Griswold?

-Try not to look past a skillet if it has rust, especially if it’s a Griswold.
-Often you can pick up a rusty skillet at a much lower price.
+I wouldn’t overlook a skillet if it has rust, especially a Griswold.
+Often, you can pick up a rusty skillet at a much lower price.
 And you can remove the rust with some know-how.
-And many informative youtube videos can give you step-by-step instructions if you want to take this route.
+Many informative YouTube videos can give you step-by-step instructions if you want to take this route.

 - Rust can hide problems such as hairline cracks.